Previously added items:

 Purified lentiviral particles or plasmid DNA for generation of stable Cas9 nuclease-expressing cell populations.
 Constitutive or inducible promoter options are available.

 Purified Cas9 mRNA for transient Cas9 Nuclease expression.
+Fluorescent options available for sorting, enrichment and visualization of delivery.

 Purified Cas9 protein ready to use for DNA-free nuclease expression.